CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ## Documentation types

+- **Manuals -** A Manual is a more comprehensive documentation piece on a CyVerse platform or software product.
+   - Written by: CyVerse Staff, with community contributions welcome
+- **Platform Guide -** A Platform Guide is a slightly modified form of tutorial that covers an entire platform or service.
+   - Written by: CyVerse Staff, with community contributions welcome
+- **Quick Starts -** These materials are short tutorials that cover the minimal amount of information needed to complete an **operational task** (e.g. uploading data, reformatting a file, etc. ); there is no significant explanation of the science or interpretation of results.
+Quick Starts highlight available resources, answer common questions, and refer users to the most appropriate materials.
+   - Written by: CyVerse Staff or community members
 - **Tutorials -** Tutorials teach.
 Users should be able to follow an example dataset through the steps of a tutorial and gain understanding about what is happening along those steps.
 These are in-depth guides that usually address a scientific question by covering the major steps of a scientific workflow.
   A tutorial is ‘successful’ when a user is able to follow the tutorial a second time with their own data and obtain reasonable results.
-- **Platform Guide -** A Platform Guide is a slightly modified form of tutorial that covers an entire platform or service.
-- **Quick Starts -** These materials are short tutorials that cover the minimal amount of information needed to complete an **operational task** (e.g. uploading data, reformatting a file, etc. ); there is no significant explanation of the science or interpretation of results.
-Quick Starts highlight available resources, answer common questions (derived from user forum), and refer users to the most appropriate materials.
-- **Manuals -** A Manual is a more comprehensive documentation piece on a CyVerse platform or software product.
+  - Written by: CyVerse Staff or community members

 **Examples of when to use what type of template:**

 - Uploading a file: Quick Start
 - Cleaning FastQ reads: Quick Start
-- Uploading files to SRA: Could be both
+- Basic introduction to an app: Quick Start
-- Assembling a transcriptome: Tutorial
+- Assembling a transcriptome using multiple apps and explaining the science: Tutorial
-- An intro to the Discovery Environment: Guide
+- An intro to the Discovery Environment: Platform Guide
+- Comprehensive listing of all the basic functionalities of Discovery Environment: Manual

 ## What this repo contains